 For example, Better Place planned to sell its electric cars for $20,000 a pop.
 Ultimately, it would retail for $37,000 in Denmark, without the battery, and $37,000 in Israel.

 “Agassi had assumed that the car would cost roughly half the price of a typical gasoline car and would have a range of at least 100 miles,” writes Chafkin.
 “Instead, batteries were delivered with a range of closer to 80 miles, and the terms with Renault meant he was selling an unsexy family car for about the same price as a nice sedan like the Mazda3 or the Toyota Corolla.”

 It also cost more money to build the charging network than initially planned going from $500,000 per station to $2 million.

-Whether the actual truth is found in under or over pricing the product or missing target dates, having too far-off projections can stop a startup dead in its tracks.
+The actual truth is found in under or over pricing the product or missing target dates.
+Either way, having too far-off projections can stop a startup dead in its tracks.
 Again, do your research so that you can crunch accurate figures and have a back-up when you experience a speed-bump.

 Don’t kid yourself.
 There always competitors out there.
 Even if you’ve done your due diligence, there could be a similar produce or service in a different part of the world that you didn’t know existed.
 Or, there could be another startup working on the same idea as you.
 It is said that at any one time there are four people thinking the same thing and dreaming the same idea as you are.
 That does mean that you need to maintain an urgency about your dream.